-Jamie Hector's scar explained: how it shaped his roles in The Wire and Bosch
+Jamie Hector's scar explained: How it shaped his roles in The Wire and Bosch

-Jamie Hector's scar explained: how it shaped his roles in The Wire and Bosch
+Jamie Hector's scar explained: How it shaped his roles in The Wire and Bosch

-Jamie Hector's scar on his left smile line is one of his prominent features.
+Jamie Hector's scar on his left smile line is one of his prominent physical features.
 His appearance and incomparable acting talents have made him ideal for portraying ruthless characters like drug kingpin Marlo Stanfield in The Wire, Benjamin 'Knox' Washington in Heroes, and Lincoln Deneuf in Max Payne.

-Jamie Hector's scar
+Jamie Hector and his scar

 Jamie Hector during the premiere of 'Dune: Prophecy' at Jazz at Lincoln Center on October 30, 2024, in NYC (L).
 Photo: Kristina Bumphrey on Getty Images/@jamiehector on Instagram (modified by author)